junejanean/junejanean/README.md

 <h3>Hi, I'm Janean Mann.
 A passionate software engineer from Texas.
 I am inspired by the power of technology as a tool to create valuable products, with a background in architecture, photography, design and business.</h3><br />

-- 🌱 A proactive learner who enjoys keeping up with new web development trends and learning new languages / frameworks.

-- 📫 How to reach me: junejanean@gmail.com

 <br />

 <h1 align="center">Projects</h1>